Friction Stir Welding (FSW) is a solid-state joining process that’s especially popular in the aerospace, transportation, and electronics industries.

 Friction stir welding is especially beneficial for industries where efficient high-strength welding is key.
 Here are some of the examples:

-• Electronics and Machines: This procedure plays a significant role in small parts fabrication.
+- Electronics and Machines: This procedure plays a significant role in the fabrication of small parts.
 It seals cold boxes, hard drive cases, and welds panels in heat exchangers and electronic enclosures.

-• Rail Industry: Rail cars are made from welding aluminum extrusions with FSW for superior joint strength and durability.
+- Rail Industry: Rail cars are made from welding aluminum extrusions with FSW for superior joint strength and structural durability.

 7. When Was FSW Invented?

 The Welding Institute invested in friction stir welding in 1991.
-Through years of development, FSW technology has been used to prepare light metal materials into components with a high strength-to-weight ratio in products, construction, and vehicles.
+Over the years, FSW technology has been used to weld light metal components with a high strength-to-weight ratio in products, construction, and vehicles.

 8. What Does Friction Stir Welding Look Like?